John Lanchbery: Personal life

 Lanchbery married a Sadler's Wells principal Elaine Fifield in 1951.
 They had a daughter, Margaret Lanchbery, and divorced in 1960: Elaine died in 1999.
-Lanchbery became an Australian citizen in 2002, making his home in Melbourne, where he died on 27 February 2003.
+Lanchbery became an Australian citizen in 2002, making his home in Melbourne, where he died on 27 February 2003 of cancer.
 He was survived by his daughter, Margaret, of Melbourne, and his companion, Thomas Han.

 He was a member of the Garrick Club.

 Works

 Some of the most popular ballets are arrangements of works written for a different purpose.
 Perhaps the best-known is Alexander Glazunov's arrangement of Frédéric Chopin's piano music into the ballet Les Sylphides.
 Another famous example is La boutique fantasque, an arrangement of Gioachino Rossini's music by Ottorino Respighi in 1919.
 However, Lanchbery was the most successful and prolific arranger of music for ballet.